-(1) If citing to the supreme court of the United States (U.S.), then no court or jurisdictional indicator is necessary.
+(1) If citing to the U.S. Supreme Court (U.S.), then no court or jurisdictional indicator is necessary.

-(2) If citing to an opinion from a state's highest court, then only the jurisdictional indicator is neccessary, unless (4) applies below [Rule 10.4(b)].
+(2) If citing to an opinion from a state's highest court, then only the jurisdictional indicator is necessary, unless (4) applies below [Rule 10.4(b)].

-(3) If a reporter abbreviation clearly indicates the jursidiction, then the jurisdiction and court abbreviation is not required in the parenthetical [Rule 10.4(b)].
+(3) If a reporter abbreviation clearly indicates the jurisdiction, then the jurisdiction and court abbreviation is not required in the parenthetical [Rule 10.4(b)].

 (4) If a reporter name is the same as a state's highest court's abbreviation, then no indicator is required [Rule 10.4(b)].

-(5) Remember to eliminate spaces between single capitals - which includes number/letter combinations for circuits or editions, e.g. S.D.N.Y.2d, Fed.
+(5) Remember to eliminate spaces between single capitals in general, which includes number/letter combinations for circuits or editions, e.g. S.D.N.Y.2d, Fed.
 Cir.
-[See Rule 6.1].
+[See Rule 6.1(a)].